clausreinke/netedit/js/README.txt

   bounds.

-  Talking about standards, we only support/use a subset of PNML so far (net, transition, place, transition/place names with default offsets, arcs without intermediate support points, net dimensions, node positions).
+  Talking about standards, we only support/use a subset of PNML so far (net, transition, place, transition/place names with default offsets, arcs with intermediate support points, net dimensions, node positions).

 ----------------- Implementation notes: